KeyboardKit/KeyboardKit/README.md

 ## Demo Application

-This repository contains a demo app that demonstrates different kinds of keyboards, including a grid-based emoji keyboard.
-To try it out, open and run the `KeyboardKit.xcodeproj` project.
+This repository contains a demo app that demonstrates different kinds of keyboards, including:

+ * Alphabetical (lower + upper-case)
+ * Numerical
+ * Symbols
+ * Emojis
+ * Images

+ To keep the keyboard layout nice, the image switcher key is only displayed on notch devices, since they don't have to display a next keyboard button.

+ You have to enable "full access" in keyboard settings for haptic feedback and the image keyboard to work.

+To run the demo app, open and run the `KeyboardKit.xcodeproj` project.

 ## Contact me